Wales’s Aaron Ramsey to miss Ireland tie due to family reasons

 Aaron Ramsey will miss Wales’s trip to Dublin on Tuesday night.
 Photograph: Dan Mullan/Getty

-Aaron Ramsey has withdrawn from Wales’ squad ahead of their Nations League encounter against Ireland on Tuesday because of family reasons.
+Aaron Ramsey will miss Wales’ Nations League fixture against the Republic of Ireland on Tuesday for family reasons.

-The Arsenal midfielder earned his 56th international cap in the 4-1 friendly defeat to Spain last Thursday, captaining Wales in the second half.
+Ramsey captained Wales during the second half of their 4-1 friendly defeat to Spain at the Principality Stadium last Thursday but has joined Gareth Bale in withdrawing from the squad that will travel to Dublin.

-However, the Football Association of Wales announced he will not travel with the squad to Dublin, with Swansea winger Daniel James called up from the under-21s to take his place.
+Swansea winger Daniel James has been called up from the under-21s as a replacement for the Arsenal midfielder.

 “Aaron Ramsey will no longer travel with the squad to Dublin due to family reasons.”

-Ramsey was allowed to miss Arsenal’s Europa League tie against Qarabag in Azerbaijan earlier this month to stay in London with his pregnant wife.
+Ramsey was allowed to miss Arsenal’s Europa League tie against Qarabag in Azerbaijan two weeks ago to stay in London with his wife who is pregnant with twins.

-His personal situation was addressed when manager Ryan Giggs named his 25-man squad for the double header against Spain and the Republic.
+His personal situation was addressed when manager Ryan Giggs named his 25-man group for the double header against Spain and the Republic.

-Giggs said: “We have to weigh it up and it’s something for us to assess.